MessageSquare0x

 Most people analytics platforms assume the hard part is analysis.
 It is not.
 The hard part is collection.

-Here is what a typical stack looks like: an annual engagement survey feeds a dashboard that produces a score.
+Here is what a typical stack looks like: an annual engagement form feeds a dashboard that produces a score.
 That score gets sliced by department, tenure, and location.
 Leadership reviews it in Q2, plans actions in Q3, and by Q4 the data is nine months old and the people who were unhappy have already left.

 We explored this gap in depth in our guide to people analytics beyond dashboards